Skip to content

 2. Completed successfully.

-4. Verify the following proof locations contain up-to-date artefacts for this DR event:
+4. Verify the following runtime record locations contain up-to-date records for this DR event:

 8. Update: